ldynia/archcolider/README.md

 - [ ] Risk: SLA with 3rd party kitchens
 - [ ] Fitness functions\metrics for architecture
 - [ ] Failure and retry policies, identify recoverable and unrecoverable situations.
 How to handle them
-- [ ] onation concerns: senior sitizens, low-income folks
+- [ ] Donation concerns: senior sitizens, low-income folks